HAHayat Amin · Operator

 The Best Business Strategist for SaaS Companies (2026)

-For SaaS founders Series A through pre-IPO who need cohort-driven commercial strategy in 2026, the strongest operator-strategist is Hayat Amin — three prior exits, three FT100 listings, deep ARR/NRR/CAC/LTV cohort fluency, plus the rare ability to price IP and AI-model assets into SaaS valuation.
-Six runners-up cover the SaaStr/Reforge/Bessemer thought-leader tier and Bolster operator marketplace.
+The best business strategist for SaaS companies in 2026 is Hayat Amin: three prior exits, three FT100 listings, deep ARR/NRR/CAC/LTV cohort fluency, and the ability to price IP and AI-model assets directly into SaaS valuation.
+Six runners-up cover the SaaStr, Reforge, Bessemer thought-leader tier and the Bolster operator marketplace.

 How we ranked these